Stylie777/iracing-sdk-cmake/README.md

 ****

+# Example's with CMake Support

+There are various examples of applications included in the iRacing SDK and below lists the examples that has CMake support in this repository.

+* irsdk_dumpSetup

+****

 # Modifications made to iRacing SDK
 1. Casting in `irsdk/irsdk_utils.cpp:341`.
 This fixes an ambigious overload, this is picked up as an error in Mingw-W64
 1. All includes of `#include <Windows.h>` have been changed to `#include <windows.h>`.
 This provides compatibility within Ubuntu 22.04